 Traditionally speaking - No. However, it would be reasonable to consider Crossovers as an expansion of the SUV segment, but they have now become the middle ground between a Hatchback and an SUV.
-You can learn more about what constitutes a Crossover by clicking here.

-Due to the fact that most early SUV models were four-wheel drive, this created the myth that an SUV and a 4x4 are one in the same.
-As SUVs are being used less and less off-road, manufacturers are opting to save on weight and increase fuel efficiency by using front wheel drive-trains.
+Due to the fact that most early SUV models were a four-wheel drive, this created the myth that an SUV and a 4x4 are one in the same.
+As SUVs are being used less and less off-road, manufacturers are opting to save on weight and increase fuel efficiency by using front-wheel drive-trains.
 A modern example of a 4x4 would be the Toyota Land Cruiser or Mitsubishi Shogun, whereas an SUV is usually much more stylish than utilitarian, namely the Land Rover Range Rover or Volkswagen Touareg (pictured above).

-Despite their huge size and enormous weight, the increased demand for SUVs has lead to manufacturers experimenting with performance variants of their range of SUVs.
+Despite their huge size and enormous weight, the increased demand for SUVs has led to manufacturers experimenting with performance variants of their range of SUVs.
 Two of the most popular performance SUVs are the Range Rover Sport SVR or Alfa Romeo Stelvio Quadrifoglio, which you can find more information on in the 'Performance SUV' section of our performance car leasing page.